Early years education research

-We collaborate with academic institutions around the world, such as Macquarie University and University of Queensland (Australia), Queen Maud University College of Early Childhood Education (Norway), Early Childhood Ireland, University of KwaZulu-Natal (South Africa), and The Education University of Hong Kong (China).
+We collaborate with academic institutions around the world, such as Macquarie University and University of Queensland (Australia), University of Oulu (Finland), University of Cape Town (South Africa), and University of South-Eastern Norway.

 Our work is frequently published in leading academic journals such as the European Early Childhood Education Research Journal, Contemporary Issues in Early Childhood, and Early Education and Development.

 Family stories: investigating trauma-informed narratives, change behaviours and environments in complex family experiences

 Maynard, Emma ; Sims-Schouten, Wendy ; Fairchild, Nicola et al. / Family stories : investigating trauma-informed narratives, change behaviours and environments in complex family experiences.
 In: Families, Relationships and Society.
 2023.